The Sumners Scholarship

 The Foundation’s mission is “to encourage the study, teaching and research into the science and art of self-government, to the end that the American People may understand the fundamental principles of democracy and be guided thereby in shaping governmental policies.”
 (Source)

 The Sumners Scholar program is a four-semester commitment.
-As an investment in the Scholar’s promising academic and professional future, the Sumners Foundation provides Scholars with a $7,500 per semester stipend for four semesters.
-Within the terms of the Foundation’s award and the HPU Financial Aid policies, stipends are in addition to existing aid up to the total cost of tuition, fees, room and board.
+As an investment in the Scholar’s promising academic and professional future, the Sumners Foundation provides Scholars with a $7,500 per semester scholarship for four semesters.
+Within the terms of the Foundation’s award and the HPU Financial Aid policies, scholarships are in addition to existing aid up to the total cost of tuition, fees, room and board.

 For information regarding other available scholarships, loans and grants, contact HPU’s Office of Student Financial Aid.